mamewotoko/podplayer/README.md

 ----------
 * add UI to add podcast URL
     * Web browser displays text/xml as content (I want intent...)
+* fix a bug that when prepare error occurs, cursor moves to next episode
+    * show network error message
 * display playing icon in group of expandable list
 * reset playing position after podcast selection is changed
 * use database to manage loaded episodes